Cynthia-DataScience-BusinessAnalysis/FinalProject_GlobalRetail_MarkedownRate/README.md

 # 📊 FinalProject_GlobalRetail_MarkedownRate
 Final project made during my Data Science and Business Analytics course, to a real customer.
-Goal: exploring and analyzing performance data through an interactive Power BI dashboard and build a classification model in Python, designed to predict product sales based on their specific attributes.
+Goal: analyzing performance data building an interactive Power BI dashboard and a classification model in Python, designed to predict product sales based on their specific attributes.

 # 🏷️ Markdown Rate for Close-to-Expiration Products